Avnsx/fansly-downloader/README.md

 6. Replace the value for ``[TargetedCreator]`` > ``Username=`` with whatever content creator you wish.
 7. Save the ``config.ini`` file(into same directory as fansly scraper) with the changes you've done to it, close it & then start up fansly scraper.
 ##
-#### Automatic Way
+#### Automatic Way [Experimental]
 This is a sophisticated, but invasive, way to automatically get your account's authentication token out of your browser.
 If it is successful, it will overwrite the config.ini file with the required token & user agent to run fansly scraper, for you.
 Afterwards, all you'll have to do is open config.ini and type in your targeted fansly creators username into it & save the file. **Only works with Windows and Chrome, Firefox, Opera, Brave & Microsoft Edge**.
 Let me know if it worked for you in [Discussions > auto_config Results](https://github.com/Avnsx/fansly/discussions/8).
 This will be a part, of the 0.3 update, if a lot of people report it to be working and then I'll provide an compiled release.
-1. Have python installed and use one of the supported software mentioned above
+1. Have python installed, have the additional requirements installed from the requirements section and use one of the supported software mentioned above
 2. Click on auto_config.py
 3. If it was sucessfull; replace the value for ``[TargetedCreator]`` > ``Username=`` with whatever content creator you wish
 ##

 From now on, you'll only need to change the targeted creator > username in config.ini for every future use case.

 **Not enough content downloaded?
 Enable media previews.** (``Download_Media_Previews`` to ``True`` in the configuration file)